We only run around 5 minutes of ads and trailers before our feature films – so please plan accordingly.

 Our box office for movie tickets opens approximately 10 minutes before the first show of the day and closes approximately 10 minutes after the last movie of the day has begun.

 We accept cash, Visa, Mastercard, Discover, and Amex for movie tickets.
-For event and concert tickets we accept cash, Visa and Mastercard.
+For event and concert tickets we accept CASH ONLY in order to avoid processing fees to you and us.

 Our concession stand serves fresh popcorn (popped every day) and Pepsi-Cola products.
 Our popcorn is popped in canola oil and we feature real butter for a topping.